What is rheumatoid

 According to the Johns Hopkins Arthritis Center, 20 to 30 percent of RA sufferers develop rheumatoid nodules, firm lumps of tissue that grow under the skin at bony pressure points.

-Rheumatoid nodules are most often found on elbows, but can be found on other areas on the body, such as on the fingers, over the spine, or on the heels.
+Rheumatoid nodules are most often found on elbows, but can be found on other areas of the body, such as on the fingers, over the spine, or on the heels.
 They’re usually painless and can appear alone or in clusters.

-Chronic inflammation caused by RA over the long-term may cause damage to cartilage, tendons, and ligaments.
+Chronic inflammation caused by RA over the long term may cause damage to cartilage, tendons, and ligaments.
 In advanced stages, RA can lead to bone erosion and joint deformity.
 A telltale sign of severe RA is twisted fingers and toes bent at unnatural angles.

 Severely disfigured hands can impair fine motor skills and make performing daily tasks challenging.
 Deformity can also affect wrists, elbows, knees, and ankles.

 In severe cases of RA, persistent inflammation may affect other areas of the body, such as the eyes, lungs, heart, and blood vessels.
 Long-term inflammation may cause: